 - Bachelor's degree in business administration, occupational health and safety, science, engineering or a related field; or loss prevention experience in occupational health and safety or risk management for a minimum of five years is required.
 Experience with a county or other governmental entity preferred.

 - Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH), Occupational Health and Safety Technologist (OHST), Associate in Risk Management (ARM), Certified Risk Manager (CRM), or similar professional designation preferred.

 Other Skills & Abilities

-- Position requires excellent communication skills, both written and verbal, and the ability to relate to persons with a variety of cultural, economic and educational backgrounds.
+- Position requires excellent communications skills; written and verbal with ability to relate to persons from varying economic, educational, and cultural backgrounds.

-- Position requires a high degree of professionalism in representing TAC in significant contacts with elected officials, public employees, and members.
+- Position requires a high degree of professionalism representing TAC in significant contacts with elected officials, members, and others.

 - Excellent time management and record keeping required.

 - Must be able to function independently with minimal supervision in compliance with established guidelines.